matemagyari/clojure_study/projects/twitter-reader/README.md

 - Make sure that your credentials are not awailable for unauthorized person

 ### Optional task ###
 If the user uses multiple filter keyword provide a statistics which shows how many tweet occured for each and every filter keyword in the predefined windowed interval (let say in the last 1 minute).
-If the user filteres like "poker touranement":
+If the user filteres like "poker tournament":
 ```
 poker, 5
 tournament, 2